Get

 siberian cat lying on the rug inside the house

-Cats are tough animals, but they’re also very sensitive, which means it’s our responsibility to make them feel safe and secure.
-In addition to cat-proofing your house to protect against physical hazards, you also need to consider your cat’s emotional health and how to create an environment in which there are plenty of enrichment opportunities and chances for your cat to act out their natural behaviors.
+Cats are curious animals and can easily get into trouble, which means it’s our responsibility to keep them safe and secure.
+In addition to cat-proofing your house to protect against physical hazards, you also need to consider your cat’s overall health and how to create an environment in which there are plenty of enrichment opportunities and chances for your cat to express their natural behaviors.

 In this guide, we’ll cover everything from tips on cat-proofing your home to how to make your cat feel more confident and secure in your home.